jwessen/BioFTS/README.md

 This will show a figure that looks like this:
 ![Density profile](example_snapshot.png)
-The top row shows the real part of the monomer density operator and the bottom row shows the time-evolution of the chemical potential.
+The top panel shows the density profile, i.e. the average monomer density along the last spatial coordinate $z$ of the simulation box.
+The bottom panel shows the time-evolution of the chemical potential.

 ## Sampling tasks
 BioFTS currently provides the following built-in sampling tasks which can be created for a given `simulation_box` object: